It was a steamy summer day when we first set foot onto our homestead.

 2. Measure and Buy

-However, you could purchase the cheaper option which is the rough cut plywood.
+You can purchase the cheaper option which is the rough cut plywood.
 It is about half the price but does require a lot more sanding.
 My elderly mother-in-law lived with us at the time so we had to be quick and get our house back together.

 The already sanded plywood suited us better.
 However, this is completely up to you and your budget.